 Instructions and data forms: Operators of registered stations will receive a beginning-ofseason letter from The Institute for Bird Populations in early April each year.
 This will also direct new operators to download a copy of the MAPS Manual; the Habitat Structure Assessment Protocol; MAPSPROG, our computer data entry and verification program.
-Operators who have submitted data in the past will receive a printout of the overall breeding status of all species ever captured and or encountered at their stations and a MAPS Roster.
-All operators will be asked to download blank copies of the following data forms: the Banding, Unbanded, and Recaptures banding-data sheets, the Standard Net Opening and Closing Times form, the Summary of Mist-Netting Effort, the Summary of Mist-Netting Results, the Breeding Status List, and the forms associated with the Habitat Structure Assessment.
-They should also download a description of our collaboration with the Center for Tropical Research at the University of California at Los Angeles, which explains the optional feather-pulling protocol.
+Operators who have submitted data in the past will receive a printout of the overall breeding status of all species ever captured or encountered at their stations and a summary of the information we have for their stations.
+All operators will be asked to download blank copies of the following data forms: Banding, Unbanded, and Recaptures banding-data sheets, the Standard Net Opening and Closing Times form (first year of operation only), the Summary of Mist-Netting Effort, the Summary of Mist-Netting Results, the Breeding Status List, and the forms associated with the Habitat Structure Assessment.
+They should also download a description of our collaboration with the Center for Tropical Research and the Bird Genoscape Project, which explains the optional feather-pulling protocol.